1. When and where does Don’t Walk By take place?

 21. Are there other volunteer opportunities aside from the four dates in February?

 YES!
 Don't Walk By is now offering weekly opportunities to serve through New York City Relief.
 The goal is slightly different from Don’t Walk By’s annual outreach as there is no anchor church to invite someone back to receive services.
 Instead, the focus will be on engagement.
 To register for these monthly outreaches, please visit New York City Relief or email firstname.lastname@example.org

 Don’t Walk By is planned and executed by a partnership of organizations that offer volunteer opportunities year-round.
 At the end of every outreach night, there will be representatives from each organization with information about how you can get involved.
 You can also be linked to their websites on our Partners page by clicking through each organization’s logo or by signing up for their news and updates when you register.

 Have a question that we didn’t answer here?
-Just email us at firstname.lastname@example.org and we will try to get back to you with something helpful.
+Just email us at email@example.com and we will do our best to get back to you with something helpful.
 Thanks!